This page was last updated on 21 July, 2021.

 Detailed Travel Advisory

-1. Passengers must have medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 120 hours before departure from the first embarkation point.
+2. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

 – This does not apply to passengers younger than 3 years.